ondra-m/google_api/README.md

 GoogleApi::Ga::Data.cache(minutes)

 # you can also clear cache
+# it will clear cache only for entered parameters
 GoogleApi::Ga::Data.clear_cache

 # if you want clear cache and cache new
 GoogleApi::Ga::Data.select(:visits).clear_cache.cache(60)

-# orif you don't want use cache at all, default: true
+# or if you don't want use cache at all, default: true
 GoogleApi::Ga::Data.use_cache(false)
 ```